Pengu07/ITMD542/Lab2/README.md

 Editor used: Visual Studio Code

 ## Installation Instructions
+To install and run this app do the following:
+1. Download or clone the repository
+2. Once extracted or cloned, enter the Lab2 directory of the ITMD 542 repository with the terminal
+3. Run the command `npm install` to install needed dependencies
+4. Run the command `npm run start` to start the application
+5. You can access the app at the web address `localhost:3000`

 ## Insights and Results
 I think this assignment did a good job showing me how to utilize Node JS and some of its features better.
 Along with the efficiency that comes with using express js.